 Deleting a Learning Plan

-We strongly suggest not to include more than 500 courses in a single learning plan, the proper functioning of the learning plan page is not granted above this threshold.
+Please Note!
+It is strongly suggested not to include more than 500 courses in a single learning plan, the proper functioning of the learning plan page is not granted above this threshold.

 Enrolling Users in a Learning Plan

 After creating a learning plan, you then need to enroll users in it.
 When you enroll users in a learning plan, you automatically enroll them in all of the courses composing the learning plan.
-To do so, select the icon in the Assigned Users column of a learning plan's row (in the list of learning plans on the management page).
-In the pop-up box, you can flag individual users, groups, branches, or roles.
+To do so, select the Enroll Users icon in a learning plan's row (in the list of learning plans on the management page), then press Assign Users in the learning plan’s page.
+In the pop-up box, you can select individual users, groups, or branches.
 Press Confirm to complete the process.

-Enrolling a user to a learning plan bypasses the following course settings in the Advanced Properties of the course (Catalog Options tab): Subscription is available during the following period (Course Subscription section) and Pending Admin Approval (Enrollment Policy section).
+Please Note!
+Enrolling a user to a learning plan bypasses the following course settings in the Advanced Properties of the course (Catalog Options tab): Self-enrollments are available during a specific time period (Course Self-Enrollment section) and Pending Admin Approval (Course Enrollment Policy section).
 These two settings will not be applicable to users enrolled in a learning plan.